jpetitto/GistList/README.md

 *HINT*: For loading images use the CustomSetters pattern

 ### Task 5 (Estimated time 30 min)
-*warning*: don't forget to commit your finished work for task 4 with commit title "Task 4" before starting this task.
+*WARNING*: don't forget to commit your finished work for task 4 with commit title "Task 4" before starting this task.

 We have recieve a feature request that we would like you to implement.
 Our users are asking for a menu button that hides all the images in the list so they can just see the plain, useless, and uncolorfull gists in our list.